 Valid for use exclusively on private lands owned by the applicant or by an immediate family member. (ss 23.335(1)(j)[exit DNR] “Immediate family” means persons who are related as spouses, who are related as siblings, or who are related as parent and child.)
 This type of registration remains valid until ownership is transferred.

-When bringing an ATV or UTV into Wisconsin from their home state, a nonresident can operate their ATV or UTV on Wisconsin public trails with either a nonresident ATV/UTV trail pass affixed to the ATV/UTV, or if the operator is in possession of a valid non-resident 5-day trail use receipt.
+When bringing an ATV or UTV into Wisconsin from their home state, a nonresident can operate their ATV or UTV on designated ATV/UTV corridors and frozen waterways with either a nonresident ATV/UTV trail pass affixed to the ATV/UTV, or if the operator is in possession of a valid non-resident 5-day trail use receipt.
 Nonresidents who keep their ATV or UTV in Wisconsin must register their ATV or UTV in Wisconsin.

 - Municipal & government use

 Used for state, county, city and village owned ATVs and UTVs.
 Machines registered for municipal or government use are required to display their registration ID number on a rear plate Note: Government owned machines clearly displaying the name of the municipality or government are exempt from displaying registration decals and an ID plate.

 fee: $90; additional decals/certificates $30 each